 Know what questions you should ask when buying a block of land

 Buying a block of land is the first step in building your new custom home.
-This seems a simple enough task, but choosing the wrong block of land can have far reaching implications in terms of cost to build, home building design options and energy efficiency.
+This seems a simple enough task, but choosing the wrong block of land can have far reaching implications in terms of cost to build, home building design ideas and energy efficiency.

 Blocks of land come in all shapes and sizes.
 There are blocks of land in new residential subdivisions that are fully serviced.
 There are blocks where the owner has subdivided a large block of land into a number of smaller parcels.
 Then there are small acreages that are popular with people who want a semi rural setting in relative close proximity to a large city.
 Whatever the shape, size or location of the block of land you are interested in, there are a few questions you should ask before buying.